Parliamentary.ai

 Overview

-This bill increases the accountability of the British Board of Film Classification (BBFC) to Parliament and introduces an appeals process for its decisions.
-It also increases penalties for distributing illegal video recordings.
+This Bill increases the accountability of the British Board of Film Classification (BBFC) to Parliament and establishes an appeals process for its decisions.
+It also increases penalties for supplying illegal video recordings.

 Description

-• Parliamentary Scrutiny of Appointments: Parliament will scrutinize appointments to senior BBFC positions.
-The BBFC must provide a list of candidates to the Home Affairs Committee, and the Secretary of State cannot appoint someone the Committee deems unsuitable.
+• Parliamentary Scrutiny of Appointments: The Home Affairs Committee of the House of Commons will now scrutinise appointments to key BBFC positions.
+The Secretary of State must provide a list of candidates, and cannot appoint someone the committee deems unsuitable.

-• Appeals Body: An independent appeals body will be created to hear appeals against BBFC classifications and decisions.
-This body will consist of a randomly selected jury of 12 from a panel of independent individuals, with decisions made by majority vote.
-The appeals body must consider public concerns about violence and the sexualisation of children.
-Results of all appeals must be published.
+• Appeals Body: A new independent appeals body will be created to hear appeals against BBFC classification decisions.
+This body will consist of a panel of independent individuals, selecting a 12-person jury for each case, with a focus on public concerns about violence and the sexualisation of children.
+Decisions will be by majority vote.

-• Parliamentary Scrutiny of Guidelines: The BBFC must submit its guidelines to the Home Affairs Committee for approval before implementing them or revising them.
+• Parliamentary Scrutiny of Guidelines: The BBFC must submit its guidelines to the Home Affairs Committee for approval before they are implemented.

 Government Spending

-The bill will likely lead to increased government spending on the establishment and operation of the appeals body and associated administrative costs.
-No specific figures are provided in the bill text.
+The Bill will likely lead to increased government spending due to the establishment and operation of the appeals body.
+Precise figures are not provided in the bill text.

 Groups Affected

-• BBFC: Increased accountability and scrutiny of its processes and decisions.
+• The BBFC: Increased accountability and scrutiny of its decisions and processes.

-• Home Affairs Committee: Increased responsibilities in scrutinizing BBFC appointments and guidelines.
+• The Home Affairs Committee: Increased responsibilities in scrutinising BBFC appointments and guidelines.

 Full Text